 The beach of Sarakiniko took its name from the Saracen pirates who used it as a base.
 If you look around you may see some bollards from their ships.
 It is located around 5 kilometers from the island's capital, Plaka, while it overlooks the islands of Sifnos and Kimolos.
 Sarakiniko is probably the ideal beach for diving and for endless hours of sunbathing on the all-white smooth rocks.
 It is worth having the right equipment with you in order to observe the seabed.

-This is one of the most beautiful beaches in Greece, in which nature and the human hand, contributed to create a magical image.
-It is none other than the beach Navagio of Zakynthos.
+This is one of the most beautiful beaches in Greece, in which nature and the human hand, contributed to creating a magical image.
+It is none other than the Shipwreck Beach of Zakynthos.

-White sand, crystal clear waters, impressive cliffs, and the half-submerged ship compose the fantastic scenery of the beach called ‘the Shipwreck’ in Zakynthos.
-One of the most famous and beautiful beaches in the world, which is accessible only by the sea.
+White sand, crystal clear waters, impressive cliffs, and the half-submerged ship compose the fantastic scenery of the long sandy beach Shipwreck Beach in the Greek island Zakynthos.
+One of the most famous and beautiful sandy beaches in the world, Shipwreck Beach is accessible only by the sea.

 Voidokilia Beach, Messinia

-Voidokilia Beach in Messinia is a natural bay of unique beauty, with white fine sand spreading over a large area, from one end of the beach to the other.
-It is hands down one of the best beaches in mainland Greece.
+Departing completely from Shipwreck Beach and the Greek islands, Voidokilia Beach in Messinia is a natural bay of unique beauty, with white fine sand spreading over a large area, from one end of the beach to the other.
+It is hands down one of the best sandy beaches in mainland Greece.
 Its waters are turquoise, the sand is white with thousands of shells and the contrast with the low vegetation and the rocky landscape makes the region an exotic sight.

 Despite its great tourist traffic, Voidokilia remains authentic with priceless natural beauty.
 It is in the Natura 2000 protected area and you will not find any organized activity there, while free camping is prohibited in the area, which boasts significant biodiversity.